Publication 177, Internet Auction Sales and Purchases

 When making purchases, be sure to verify the tax rate that applies to your purchase.
 As stated above, generally, if the property is shipped by common carrier to you in your "home" district, the district use tax applies.
 So if you purchase tangible personal property through an Internet auction for storage, use or other consumption in a district, and the seller only charged you tax at the statewide rate, in most cases you will be liable for the additional district use tax.*

 Tax applies to vehicles purchased over the Internet in the same manner as those purchased from a vehicle dealer or private party.
 Please refer to Regulation 1610, Vehicles, Vessels, and Aircraft, and publication 34, Motor Vehicle Dealers.

-For district tax requirements on sales and purchases see publication 44, District Taxes (Sales and Use Taxes), and publication 105, District Taxes and Delivered Sales.
+For district tax requirements on sales and purchases, please see publication 44, District Taxes (Sales and Use Taxes), and publication 105, District Taxes and Sales Delivered in California.
 For tax rates, see California City & County Sales & Use Tax Rates.
-Please refer to www.cdtfa.ca.gov or our For more information section for CDTFA information and all regulations and publications referenced in this publication.
+For more information about the CDTFA, please refer to the homepage at www.cdtfa.ca.gov, as well as for all regulations and publications referenced in this publication.